Fritzzin/Linux-Post-Install/README.md

 # Linux Install
 These are some scripts that I use to setup my Debian based distros and WSL environment alongside the [dotfiles](https://github.com/Fritzzin/dotfiles) repo.

-The scripts are meant for my personal use, so I won't be responsible for any damage or harm done to your system.
+:warning: The scripts are meant for personal use, so I won't be responsible for any damage or harm done to your system. :warning:

 ## Installation
 Clone the repository into your system, open the folder and then run the install.sh script to start the process.